jenkinsci/remoting/docs/configuration.md

       <td>2.0</td>
       <td>1.367</td>
       <td>N/A</td>
-      <td>If ping of slave node takes longer than this, consider it dead;
+      <td>If ping of agent node takes longer than this, consider it dead;
       0 to disable ping</td>
     </tr>
     <tr>